marinho/godot-ui-template/README.md

 Responsible for a smooth transition from a scene to another, with a loading animation in between.

+It relies on [Simple GUI Transitions](https://github.com/murikistudio/simple-gui-transitions) addon for handling transitions.

 #### Methods

 | Name                                  | Description                                                                   |